joostdecock/website/src/markdown/docs/demo/en.md

 ---
-title: About the playground
+title: About the demo
-path: /en/docs/playground
+path: /en/docs/demo
 ---

-Welcome to our playground, where you can try out freesewing without the need for an account.
+Welcome to our demo, where you can try out freesewing without the need for an account.

 Choose a pattern to get started.
 Once you do, a preview will appear here, along with all the patterns configuration options for you to play with.